Picture Book (Simply Red album)

-Picture Book is the debut album by British pop and soul group Simply Red, released in October 1985.
+Picture Book is the debut studio album by British pop and soul group Simply Red, released in October 1985.
 It contains the US number-one single "Holding Back the Years", and covers of the Valentine Brothers' "Money's Too Tight (to Mention)" and Talking Heads' "Heaven".
 Three more singles were released from the album: "Come to My Aid", "Jericho", and "Open Up the Red Box".

 The album helped Simply Red earn a 1987 Grammy nomination for Best New Artist.
 "Holding Back the Years" was also nominated for Best Pop Performance by a Duo or Group With Vocals.

 A special version of the album was released on the then new Compact Disc + Graphics, or CD+G format which when played on a suitable CD player, 4 bit raster graphic images, text and animations would also be displayed on a connected TV screen.

 Critical reception

 In The Village Voice, Robert Christgau wrote that there were essentially "only two songs on this album", "Money's Too Tight (to Mention)" and "Heaven", but that Hucknall and the band carry off the album "on mood and groove alone".

 Reviewing the 1996 re-release for Q, Nick Duerden described Picture Book as "the most accomplished debut of its year".
 He said of Hucknall, "With the most prodigious voice this side of Motown and a burning socialist heart, here he infuses everything with a passion that he's rarely matched since."

 William Ruhlmann, in a retrospective review in AllMusic, felt that Simply Red produced "a steady R&B groove reminiscent of '60s Stax house band the MG's" and that Hucknall was a "big-voiced soul singer".
 In the book 1001 Albums You Must Hear Before You Die, Andy Robbins attributed the record's commercial success in both America and the UK to "Holding Back the Years", which he feels is Hucknall's best vocal performance.
 Robbins noted rock and jazz sounds, along with soul influences.